dualra1n/dualra1n/README.md

 `--dfuhelper`         A helper to help you enter DFU if you are struggling to do it manually.

-`--boot`              Lets you boot into dualbooted iOS. use this when you are already dualbooted .
+`--boot`              Lets you boot into dualbooted iOS.
+Use this when you already have the dualbooted iOS installed.
 Usage : ./dualboot.sh --boot

 `--dont-create-part`   Skips creating a new disk partition if you have them already, so using this this downloads the boot files.
 Usage : ./dualboot.sh --dualboot 14.3 --dont-create-part.